Bill Hader: 2005–2013: Breakthrough and Saturday Night Live

 Hader was hired as a featured player and made his debut on the show on October 1, 2005.
 His first role was as a psychologist giving his views about life and death during the emergency landing of JetBlue Airways Flight 292.
 He felt he had gone from "preschool to Harvard."
-He became the "impressions guy", hoping to fill a utility-player role "like his hero Phil Hartman".
+He became the "impressions guy", hoping to fill a utility-player role "like his hero Phil Hartman."
 Hader has said that he performed impersonations of teachers and friends when he was growing up but did not do impersonations of famous people until his Saturday Night Live audition.
 His list of impressions includes Vincent Price in the Variety Vault sketches, Keith Morrison, Harvey Fierstein, Al Pacino, Rick Perry, John Malkovich, James Carville, Julian Assange, Eliot Spitzer, Alan Alda, Clint Eastwood, and Charlie Sheen.
 On July 19, 2012, Hader received his first nomination for a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his work on SNL.
-He is the first male SNL cast member to receive this nomination since Eddie Murphy in 1984.
+He is the first male SNL cast member to receive this nomination since Eddie Murphy in 1986.

-Among the characters Hader played was Stefon, Weekend Update's flamboyant New York City correspondent, whose recommendations consist solely of bizarre nightclubs involving nightmarish characters.
-Stefon is in love with and married to Seth Meyers.
-He was originally a one-shot character on a season-34 sketch where a screenwriter named David Zolesky (played by Ben Affleck) invites his estranged brother Stefon over to pitch a family-friendly sports drama about a college student who bonds with his grandfather so he can try out for the college football team.
-He is based on two people SNL writer John Mulaney and Hader met: a wannabe club owner who always invited Mulaney to weird underground clubs and a barista Hader met who looks, speaks, and dresses like Stefon.
+Among the characters Hader played was Stefon, Weekend Update's flamboyant New York correspondent, whose recommendations consisted solely of bizarre nightclubs involving nightmarish characters, and was in love with and married to Seth Meyers.
+Stefon was originally a one-shot character on a season-34 sketch where a screenwriter named David Zolesky (played by Ben Affleck) invited his estranged brother Stefon over to pitch a family-friendly sports drama about a college student who bonded with his grandfather so he could try out for the college football team.
+He was based on two people that fellow SNL writer John Mulaney and Hader met: a wannabe club owner who always invited Mulaney to weird underground clubs, and a barista Hader had met who looked, spoke, and dressed like Stefon.